telerik/fiddler-everywhere-docs/user-guide/requests-list.md

 #### Share

-To share the requests folder:

-- Click on the __Share__ icon.
-- Clicking the icon will prompt a window where you must mention the email ids of the users you want to share with.
+To share the requests folder click on the __Share__ icon to prompt a window where you must mention the email ids of the users you want to share with.

 The sharing window looks like as shown below: